Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 UConn Betting Records & Stats

-- UConn and its opponents have gone over 139.5 combined points in 18 of 29 games this season.
+- UConn and its opponents have scored more than 140.5 points in 17 of 29 games this season.

-- UConn's matchups this year have an average total of 143.1, 3.6 more points than this game's over/under.
+- UConn's contests this year have an average total of 143.1, 2.6 more points than this game's over/under.

 - This season, UConn has won 19 out of the 25 games, or 76%, in which it has been favored.